National Incontinence is America’s source for bladder control products.

 In addition to their convenience, disposable undergarments use advanced technology to absorb liquid and control odor, making them a great option for those who experience incontinence more frequently or require a high degree of absorption.
 Disposable products also provide more skin protection with wicking capabilities that pull fluid away from the skin.

 If you still can't decide between the two, it's always possible to supplement the protection of a reusable undergarment with disposable pads or liners as needed.
 The best way to find out which incontinence aid best meets your needs and complements your lifestyle is to try out different kinds.
-To do this, either purchase in small quantities or purchase sample packs.

 Adult Diapers vs. Pull Up Underwear